mpanighetti/dnd5e-feats/feats/rhythmancy-initiate.md

 _1st-Level Background Feat_

 - **Prerequisite:** None
 - **Repeatable:** No

-You’ve begun studying the magic of rhythmantic songs:
+You've begun studying the magic of rhythmantic songs, granting you the following features:

 - You gain 1 rhythmancy point to spend on casting rhythmancy spells.
-This point is added to any rhythmancy points you have from another source.
 - You learn a rhythmancy cantrip and a 1st-level rhythmancy spell of your choice.
-Charisma is your spellcasting ability for spells cast using this feat.
+- You gain Proficiency in a skill of your choice from the following list: Deception, Intimidation, Performance, Persuasion.
-- You gain proficiency in Performance checks and with a musical instrument of your choice.
-You can use such an instrument as a spellcasting focus for any rhythmancy spell you cast.
+- You gain Proficiency with a musical instrument of your choice.
+You can use such an instrument as a spellcasting focus for any spell you cast using rhythmancy points.

 ---